Skip to main contentSkip Navigation or Skip to Content

 Indoor air quality is defined as the air quality within and around buildings and structures.
 It is known to affect the health, comfort and well-being of building occupants.
 A number of factors can affect indoor air quality, including:

-• The building’s heating, ventilation and air conditioning (HVAC) system.
+• Building’s heating, ventilation and air conditioning (HVAC) system.

 • Contaminants inside and outside the building.